A crowdsourced dataset of aerial images with annotated solar photovoltaic arrays and installation metadata: Technical Validation

 \subsection{Consistency between annotations and metadata of the PV installations}

+We link segmentation masks and annotation metadata according to the steps described in the section "Metadata matching ."
+To measure the quality of this linkage, we measure the Pearson correlation coefficient (PCC) between the surface reported in the installation' metadata dataset (referred to as the "target" surface) and the surface estimated from the segmentation masks (referred to as the "estimated" surface).
+The higher the PCC, the better our matching procedure.

-We assess consistency by comparing metadata extracted from the datasheet and the segmentation masks.
-We focus on the surface area.
-We compute the correlation between the projected surface estimated from the segmentation mask (estimated) and the projected surface computed using the installations' recorded tilt and surface (target). \autoref{fig:validation} plots estimated and target surfaces.
-After filtering, the recorded and estimated surface correlation is 0.99 for the filtered observations (for both Google and IGN images).
-Over the complete data, the correlation is 0.68 for Google images and 0.61 for IGN images.
-Our filters picked the installations with the best fit between the observable metadata and masks.
+\autoref{fig:validation} plots estimated and target surfaces.
+After filtering, we obtain a PCC coefficient of 0.99 between the target and estimated surfaces.
+Without filtering, the PCC coefficient equals 0.68 for Google images and 0.61 for IGN images.
+It shows that our metadata-matching procedure enabled us to pick the installations with the best fit between the observable metadata and masks.

-Besides, when analyzing how many installations our filtering process removes, we can see that most of the filtering occurs when we remove segmentation masks that contain more than one polygon.
-At this step, we remove 60\% (resp.
-80\%) of the installations in the case of Google images (resp.
-IGN images). \autoref{tab:filtering} summarizes the number of installations filtered at each process step.
+Our matching procedure comprises three steps: internal consistency, unicity and external consistency.
+Each of these steps discards installations from the BDPV database. \autoref{tab:filtering} summarizes the number of installations filtered at each process step.
+We can see that most of the filtering happens when we discard segmentation masks on which there is more than one installation.